pwwang/immunopipe/docs/running.md

 For configuration items, see [configurations](./configurations.md) for more details.

+!!!
+Tip

+    If you want to run the pipeline on a cluster, see [How to run the pipeline on a cluster?](./faq.md#how-to-run-the-pipeline-on-a-cluster) for more details.

 ## Run the pipeline via `pipen-board`

 [`pipen-board`](https://github.com/pwwang/pipen-board) is a web-based dashboard for `pipen`.
 It provides a user-friendly interface to configure and run the pipeline.
 It also provides a way to monitor the running progress of the pipeline.